 Histogram: A graphic summary of variation in a set of data.
 The pictorial nature of a histogram lets people see patterns that are difficult to detect in a simple table of numbers.
 One of the “seven tools of quality” (see listing).

 Honorary member, ASQ: ASQ’s highest grade of membership.
-As specified in ASQ’s constitution, “An honorary member shall have rendered acknowledged eminent service to the quality pro- fession or the allied arts and sciences.”
+As specified in ASQ’s constitution, “An honorary member shall have rendered acknowledged eminent service to the quality profession or the allied arts and sciences.”
 To attain this level, an individual must be nominated by at least 10 regular members and must be approved unanimously by the board of directors.
-For a listing of current honorary members, go to www.asq.org/aboutasq/ who-we-are/honorary-members.html.

 Hoshin kanri: The selection of goals, projects to achieve the goals, designation of people and resources for project completion and establishment of project metrics.
 Also see “policy deployment.”

 Hoshin planning: Breakthrough planning.
-A Japanese strategic planning process in which a company develops up to four vision statements that indicate where the company should be in the next five years.
-Company goals and work plans are developed based on the vision statements.
+A Japanese strategic planning process in which an organization develops up to four vision statements that indicate where the organization should be in the next five years.
+Organizational goals and work plans are developed based on the vision statements.
 Periodic submitted audits are then conducted to monitor progress.
 Also see “value stream.”

 Hotelling's T2 model: A multivariate profile for detecting differential expressions in microarrays.